asamallab/GenChF/README.md

 # GenChF
 ## About
 GenChF repository contains the codes and data associated with the following manuscript: <br>
-S. Mitra#, P. Sil#, A. Subbaroyan#, O. C. Martin* and A. Samal* (#: Equal contribution, *: corresponding authors).
+S. Mitra#, P. Sil#, A. Subbaroyan#, O. C. Martin* and A. Samal* (#: Equal contributions, *: corresponding authors).
 [Preponderance of generalized chain functions in reconstructed Boolean models of biological networks](https://www.nature.com/articles/s41598-024-57086-y).
 Scientific Reports, 14(1):6734, 2024 <br>

 The central question we address in this work is whether that enrichment is due to certain sub-types of NCFs.
 We analyze BFs extracted from a large dataset of reconstructed Boolean models from the BBM benchmark dataset, MCBF dataset and Harris dataset, and find that generalized chain functions are significantly enriched within the NCFs.